ardaxz99/Genetic-Algorithm-for-Drawing/README.md

 ## Introduction

 A genetic algorithm (GA) is a search heuristic inspired by the process of natural selection.
 It is commonly used to find approximate solutions to optimization and search problems.
 This project utilizes a GA to approximate a reference image using randomly generated circles.
+The main steps in a genetic algorithm are:
+1. Initialization: Start with a randomly generated population of individuals.
+2. Evaluation: Assess the fitness of each individual in the population.
+3. Selection: Select individuals based on their fitness to become parents for the next generation.
+4. Crossover: Combine pairs of parents to produce offspring, introducing genetic diversity.
+5. Mutation: Apply random changes to offspring to maintain genetic diversity.
+6. Replacement: Form a new population by replacing some or all of the old population with the new offspring.
+7. Termination: Repeat steps 2-6 until a stopping criterion is met (e.g., a maximum number of generations or a satisfactory fitness level).

 ## Genetic Algorithm Components